radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 Install RadiantOne on the first production machine.
 All machines must have either the same version/build ID (or a newer patch release), and the same port settings that were used in the development/QA environment that you are migrating from.
 The ports can be updated in the target environment after migration if needed.
 Do not try to upgrade the RadiantOne version (e.g. moving from v7.3 to v7.4) when migrating to production.

+>[!note]
->**Note – the admin passwords for the RadiantOne administrator (e.g. cn=directory manager), and ZooKeeper administrator that were defined during installation are not impacted in the migration of configuration.
-The passwords that were defined in the target environment are not overwritten when the configuration is imported.**
+>The admin passwords for the RadiantOne administrator (e.g. cn=directory manager), and ZooKeeper administrator that were defined during installation are not impacted in the migration of configuration.
+The passwords that were defined in the target environment are not overwritten when the configuration is imported.

 Typically, you should plan on having between 2-5 RadiantOne servers running in a production cluster.
 After installing the first RadiantOne node, import the configuration from the QA environment onto this node.
 Steps for this are detailed in [Migrating Configuration](#migrating-configuration---migration-utility) section.
 Then, proceed to install the other nodes of the cluster.
 This way they automatically inherit the configuration.